douglasheld2/clx000-qt6-plugin/README.md

 ## Installation

 ### System-wide usage

 Copy the module to the system Qt6 installation into the `plugins/canbus` directory.
 For example, `cp clx000canbus.so Qt/6.7.2/gcc_64/plugins/canbus/ `

 ### Application local usage.
-Copy the module to the application's plugin directory, with similar directory structure.
+Copy the module to the application's designated plugin directory, with similar directory structure.
 For example, `cp clx000canbus.dylib Applications/SavvyCAN.app/Contents/PlugIns/canbus/ `.
 The `canbus` directory may first need to be created.
 Note, The application must have been built with the local path for loading modules.

 ----